Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Driving Scene Identification (DSI) Dataset

+{\bf Weather}.
 Identification of the weather condition is critical because an adverse weather condition risks driving safety and the performance of visual tasks.
 The Weather subset includes 4,698 frames sampled from the BDD100K dataset, encompassing Overcast, Clear, Foggy, Snowing, and Raining conditions.
 To mitigate the issue of data imbalance caused by the rarity of foggy scenes, synthetic images were generated to ensure a more balanced distribution across weather conditions.

+{\bf Work Zone}.
 Driving safety is a concern in work zones, where construction equipment, temporary barriers, road workers, and other related facilities are present.
 Work zones often involve lane closures.
 Confusion arises when old, not fully removed lane markings mix with new ones, especially for AVs.
 Identifying work zones allows AVs to adjust their lane position and speed dynamically, minimizing crash risks.
 The training and validation data of the Work Zone subset mainly come from BDD100K and HSD, and its testing data are primarily from the ROADWork dataset.

+{\bf Weather-related Road Condition}.
 The friction coefficient of the road surface changes depending on weather conditions like snow or rain.
 Identifying these weather-related road conditions allows AVs to adjust their control for better adaptation to the specific surface characteristics.
 The Weather-related Road Condition subset includes 3,693 images collected from both YouTube and BDD100K, intended for identifying Snowy, Dry, and Wet conditions.

+{\bf Time of Day}.
 The lighting condition directly impacts the visibility of objects, roads, and the surrounding environment because illumination influences key visual functions like contrast sensitivity, visual acuity, depth perception, and peripheral vision.
-Consequently, the lighting condition affects human drivers' visual perception and reaction times.
-It also impacts machine vision due to the affected quality of camera-captured data.
+Consequently, the lighting condition affects not only human drivers' visual perception and reaction times but also machine vision due to the affected quality of camera-captured data.
 For example, nighttime and dawn/dusk images often exhibit increased noise, reduced contrast, and color distortion.
 The Time of Day subset comprises 2,978 images labeled as Night, Daytime, or Dawn/Dusk, sampled from the BDD100K dataset.